galaxikrishna/mssp_pipeline/README.md

 # mssp_pipeline
-data reduction codes for Fe 6302 line
+GUI for mssp and data reduction codes for Fe 6302 line